hasnat/redux-modules/docs/motivation.md

   TodoList.jsx
 App.jsx
 ```
-In this example, to add a single new action three files must be modified.
-To create an entirely new set of transformations, three files must be created.

-The `redux module` proposition aims to consolidate these pieces into a single file, but they remain conceptually distinct:
+The second strategy is to combine these pieces into a single file:
 ```js
 // constants
 export const CREATE_TODO = 'todos/CREATE';